xuesongc4/tictacremix/README.md

 - *mystery requirement*
   - Team 1 (Mindy, Kyle, Christian): Must add a special move, usable periodically, that in some way alters the current game board
   - Team 2 (Jason, Oleg, Daniel): Must add trivia requirement to place each square in a 3x3 game.
 For example: http://jservice.io/
-  - Team 3 (Dave, Collette, Lance): Must have the option for 3 players.
+  - Team 3 (Dave, Collette, Lance): Include the option for 2 teams of 2 players each with synergistic qualities.

 ### Judging criteria
 - Innovation